 Loan Concentration and Repayment Risk.
-Approximately 50% of Craft3's outstanding loan principal is concentrated in four areas: (1) clean water, (2) real estate, (3) residential energy, and (4) religious, grantmaking, civic, professional, and similar organizations, which may create repayment risks.
-As of December 31, 2023, Craft3 had approximately \$27.4 million in clean water loans outstanding, representing 17% of the total loan portfolio.
-Loans in this sector (1,312) had balances ranging from \$433 to \$111,356 and averaged \$20,895.
+Approximately 41% of Craft3's outstanding loan principal is concentrated in three areas: (1) clean water, (2) residential energy, and (3) religious, grantmaking, civic, professional, and similar organizations, which may create repayment risks.
+As of December 31, 2024, Craft3 had approximately \$32.7 million in clean water loans outstanding, representing 19% of the total loan portfolio.
+Loans in this sector (1,521) had balances ranging from \$35 to \$119,148 and averaged \$21,503.
 Clean water loans are made for the purpose of helping largely single-family homeowners across Oregon and Washington to repair or replace failing septic systems and contribute to improved water quality.
-Three other concentrations include (1) real estate loans at \$20.4 million (12%), (2) residential energy loans at \$17.2 million (11%), and (3) religious, grantmaking, civic, professional, and similar organization loans at \$16.0 million (10%) of the loan portfolio.
-Real estate loans (26) had balances ranging from \$2,246 to \$2.9 million and averaged \$783,022, and were diversified across businesses in Oregon and Washington, for the purposes of leasing commercial, residential or other real estate to others, including educational facilities, mixed use commercial retail and hospitality, and affordable housing, including temporary emergency housing and accessory dwelling units.
-Residential energy loans (1,692) had balances ranging from \$110 to \$43,945 and averaged \$10,166 and were made for the purposes of helping largely single-family homeowners across Oregon and Washington to install energy efficiency measures to reduce energy costs and contributions to greenhouse gas emissions.
-Religious, grantmaking, civic, professional, and similar organization loans (28) had balances ranging from \$1,975 to \$2.5 million and averaged \$571,890.
-These loans are made for the purposes of supporting natural resource conservation and providing essential services to low-income or underserved populations in Oregon and Washington, with organizations including land trusts, essential service providers, and a housing cooperative.
-As of December 31, 2023, no other loan category exceeded 10% of Craft3's loan portfolio.
+Two other concentrations include (1) residential energy loans at \$18.2 million (11%), and (2) religious, grantmaking, civic, professional, and similar organization loans at \$19.3 million (11%) of the loan portfolio.
+Residential energy loans (1,748) had balances ranging from \$27 to \$48,582 and averaged \$10,438 and were made for the purposes of helping largely single-family homeowners across Oregon and Washington to install energy efficiency measures to reduce energy costs and contributions to greenhouse gas emissions.
+Religious, grantmaking, civic, professional, and similar organization loans (24) had balances ranging from \$1,480 to \$3.9 million and averaged \$805,384.
+These loans are made for the purposes of supporting natural resource conservation and providing essential services to low-income or underserved populations in Oregon and Washington, with organizations including land trusts and natural resource conservation organizations, essential service providers, and civic organizations.
+As of December 31, 2024, no other loan category exceeded 10% of Craft3's loan portfolio.
 These loan concentrations may create repayment risk for Craft3.